A/N: Dedicated to Xxzomgcheri00sxX on dA. Language, slash, and some generalizations of the French (courtesy of Pepé Le Pew).

 "What the. . ."
 He mumbles as he follows the odor into the kitchen.
 The sight of England standing at the stove greets him.
 England is wearing the powder-blue apron America had gotten him last Christmas.
 'Well, that explains the awful smell.'
 The American chuckles to himself, gliding up behind the shorter nation, who has yet to notice his presence.

 "What's cookin', good lookin'?"
 He breathes into England's ear, wrapping his arms around the Englishman's waist.
 The older nation jumps and nearly sends batter everywhere.

 "Don't sneak up on me, you blasted fool!"
-England snaps, trying to calm his racing heart. ". . . and I'm making pancakes, if you must know."
+England snaps. ". . . and I'm making pancakes, if you must know."

 America peers over England's shoulder at the alleged "pancake".
 The thing in the pan looks more like a burnt frisbee than anything else.
 He grins even as his stomach shrivels up and dies.
 "Looks great."
 He lies easily, resting his chin on a bony shoulder.

 The Englishman blushes and shoos the younger nation away.
 "There's coffee in the pot."
 He says, gesturing with his spatula.

 "Really?
 Alright!"
 America exclaims.
 He leaps over to the coffee machine and pours himself a cup.
 He takes a sip.
 Ah, just how he likes it: strong.